adamsilver/adamsilver.io-jekyll/_drafts/2038-01-01-floating-labels-are-problematic.md

 ## 3. They need landing space to move into

-A floated label needs space to move into.
-This means that, if labels are a usable size (as per the previous point), there would be no saved space anyway&mdash;just more *white* space.
+A floating label needs space to move into.
+This means that, if labels are a usable size (see previous point), there would be no saved space anyway&mdash;just more *white* space.

 <div class="image">
 	<figure>